Safty952003/student1/README.md

-Task requests the name, ID, age, and department from the user, then displays what he entered
+c# program requests the name, ID, age, and department from the user, then displays what he entered